davidebreso/gem-dev/desktop/readme.txt

 Release 3.2.5 Changes (most recent at the top)
 ===============================================================================

+* Format disk disabled since it is not working.

-* Code is now compiled with Open Watcom v2 on MacOS Big Sur.
-"Show Content" is disabled on the small-model desktop.
-Function that calls DOS interrrupts have been rewritten in ASM to keep the code segment below the 64K limit.
+* Code is now compiled with Open Watcom v2 on MacOS.
+All functionalities are maintained with a smaller memory footprint than Pacific C's builds.

 * Icon view auto-arrange icons to match the window size.